Superman2971/formless-forms/README.md

   * Card Component - from `FormlessCardModule`
   * Button Component - from `FormlessButtonModule`
   * Toggle Component - from `FormlessToggleModule`
+  * Slider Component - from `FormlessSliderModule`
+  * Checkbox Component - from `FormlessCheckboxModule`

 ### TO DO

 Much more still in development.
 Will be adding components for elements, dynamic validations and styles, and also considering adding in modals, buttons, cards, etc.

+* additional components such as Dropdown, Searchbar, and much much more
+* change the Input/Output of `Standard Input Component` with more dynamic validations and styles.
+Add custom regex pattern validation with customer validation message.
+* need to create a Demo Site for all of the components